hvnaa/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
+0 - Write a script that prints the absolute path name of the current working directory.
-1 - Display the contents list of your current directory.
+1- Display the contents list of your current directory.